philiphendry/blog/_posts/2008-09-05-generating-random-numbers-in-a-sql-update.markdown

 slug: generating-random-numbers-in-a-sql-update
 title: Generating random numbers in a SQL Update
 wordpress_id: 163
-categories:
+tags:
-- SQL Server
+- sql-server
-- T-SQL
+- t-sql
 ---

 I wanted to fill a column in a table with random numbers so off the top of my head wrote the following sql :